wildflowers315/CH-GEE/README.md

 ## Acknowledgment
 This GEE application was initially conceived during the 2nd edition Google Earth Engine Summer School organized by the Laboratory of Forest Geomatics, University of florence (September).

-# Tree Height Mapper configuration
+# TH-GEE web application configuration
 ## Input/Output options
 Study Area Definition: Users can define the study area by either 1) drawing it manually or 2) uploading a polygon or points shapefile.
 For projection details, users can refer to the official GEE guide.
 ## Choose Forest Mask (Optional)